 Source: https://boomerbenefits.com/wp-content/uploads/2021/04/medigap-comparison-chart-2021.png (Note: Plans C and F are no longer available to people new to Medicare as of 2020.)

-However, I’m not one to necessarily go along with the crowd.
+Plan G may be the most popular, but I’m not one to necessarily go along with the crowd.
 A lot of people buy extended warranties, flight insurance, and credit life insurance too.
 Sometimes, insurance companies profit off of people’s irrational fears and lack of information.
 What I want is protection from unlimited financial exposure to Part A and Part B coinsurance.

 The good news is that all of the Medigap plans provide what I would consider good catastrophic coverage.
 All of them cover Part A coinsurance.
 All but K and L cover Part B coinsurance, which is potentially the most ruinous exposure.
 K and L provide a more traditional approach to catastrophic coverage by limiting out-of-pocket expenses rather than providing “first dollar coverage” on a lot of relatively small items.
 In my opinion, K and L work the way insurance is meant to work—share the costs on little items but limit total out-of-pocket exposure for the really big ones.